markobenjak/vintage-garage/README.md

 # Vintage Garage Vinkovic

 ## Overview
-This project is a web application built using Vue.js and Bootstrap, designed to provide show vintage vehicles of family ran garage.
+This project is a web application built using Vue.js and Bootstrap, designed to show vintage vehicles of a family-run garage.
+Vehicles are available for rent for weddings, photo shoots, movie and series filming, and special events.

 ## Features
 - One page